top of page

 The Future of Mid-Century Gems

 As Mid-Century Gems continues to grow, the founder remains dedicated to educating the public, advocating for historic preservation, and uncovering the untold stories of mid-century modernism.
-With a foundation built on years of study, mentorship from architectural greats, and an unwavering commitment to design, Mid-Century Gems is set to remain an essential voice in the mid-century preservation movement.
+With a foundation built on years of study, mentorship from architectural greats, and an unwavering commitment to design, Mid-Century Gems is poised to remain a vital voice in the mid-century preservation movement.

 Editorial Standards